evilmartians/lefthook/README.md

       runner: bash
 ```

 When you try to commit `git commit -m "haha bad commit text"` script `template_checker` will be executed.
-Since commit text doesn't match described pattern the commit process will be interrupted.
+Since commit text doesn't match the described pattern the commit process will be interrupted.

 ## Local config
 We can use `hookah-local.yml` as local config.
 Options in this file will overwrite options in `hookah.yml`.
 (Don't forget to add this file to `.gitignore`)

-## Skipping command
+## Skipping commands

-Also you can skip commands by `skip` option:
+You can skip commands by `skip` option:

 ```yml
 # hookah-local.yml